Aymeric31/tweecordApp/README.md

 Create an .env in the root project with your personnal token:

 ```
-TWITTER_APP_KEY
-TWITTER_APP_SECRET
-TWITTER_ACCESS_TOKEN
-TWITTER_ACCESS_SECRET
-TWITTER_BEARER_TOKEN

-DISCORD_WEBHOOK

-TWITCH_USERNAME
+TWITTER_APP_KEY="YOUR SECRET TOKEN"
+TWITTER_APP_SECRET="YOUR SECRET TOKEN"
+TWITTER_ACCESS_TOKEN=="YOUR SECRET TOKEN"
+TWITTER_ACCESS_SECRET="YOUR SECRET TOKEN"
+TWITTER_BEARER_TOKEN=="YOUR SECRET TOKEN"

+DISCORD_WEBHOOK="YOUR SECRET TOKEN"

+**OPTIONNAL** TWITCH_USERNAME="TWITCH USERNAME"
 ```

 ## Usage

-1. Run the project using the following command:
+1. Run the project using the following command: `npm start`

-`npm start`

-2. Open your web browser and go to `http://localhost:3000` to access the Tweet Generation web interface.
+2. Open your web browser and go to `http://localhost:3000` to access the Tweet Configurator web interface.

 3. Fill in the required information, such as the tweet content, hashtags, and scheduling options.

-4. Click the "Generate Tweet" button to create your tweet.
+4. Click the "Post Tweet" button to create your tweet.

 You can choose to schedule the tweet for a later time or post it immediately.

 ## Technologies Used

-Javascript, html, Node.js (express.js)
+Javascript, html/css (bootstrap), Node.js (express.js)

 ## License

-This project is licensed under the MIT License
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.